cfpb/regulations-site/README_BACKBONE.md

     ‘1005-2-a’: ‘<li id=”1005-2-a”>Paragraph content</li>’
 }```

-All models inherit from ```meta-model```.
+All models inherit from [meta-model](regulations/static/regulations/js/source/models/meta-model.js).
 The cycle of a model is as follows:
 - A view is created for a piece of content.
-The view calls ```get``` on its model.
+The view calls [get()](regulations/static/regulations/js/source/models/meta-model.js#L60) on its model.
 - The model checks to see if it has the content cached in memory.

 If not:
 - The model constructs a URL to request data from the server and makes the AJAX request and creates a Promise object
 - When the Promise resolves:
-- A callback passed from the view is called
+-- A callback passed from the view is called
-- The newly-fetched data is cached
+-- The newly-fetched data is cached

 If it is:
 - The model retrieves the relevant value from its key-value store by the id passed in and returns the value